aliceoq/help-center-content/docs/tutorials/en/configuring-promotions-for-marketplaces.md

 4. Click on `Save`.

 <div class = "alert alert-warning">
-  <p> Please remember to <a href = "https://help.vtex.com/pt/tutorial/entendendo-a-manutencao-da-base-de-dados--34P9LGs7BCIQK6acQom802">reindex all products included in the promotion</a> after you’ve created it.
+  <p> Please remember to <a href = "https://help.vtex.com/pt/tutorial/entendendo-a-manutencao-da-base-de-dados--34P9LGs7BCIQK6acQom802">reindex all products included in the promotion</a> after you’ve created it and at the beginning and end of the promotions.
 This will ensure that the prices of your products are up to date.</p>
 </div>